-The purpose of this zero-credit hour course is to explore the notion of social change and to challenge students to see themselves as agents of that change.
+The purpose of this program is to explore the notion of social change and to challenge students to see themselves as agents of that change.
 Students will develop their understanding of Latinx leadership through Juana Bordas’ book “The Power of Latino Leadership”, while also learning more about identity, history, and current issues within the Latinx community.
 This class encourages engagement in the community that will empower students to analyze issues related to the main topics of the course.
 Students will also become aware of and develop their own leadership potential through group discussion and their semester research projects.

 - Work closely with the instructor to develop a semester-long research project.